 Like most backpacking gear, weight is an important consideration when choosing a stove.
 Before we start in on the specifics, it’s important to note that weight is rather difficult to compare among backpacking stoves, as you need to consider your type of fuel and amount needed, in addition to whether or not you’ll be adding the weight of a cookset.
 For each stove on our list, we’ve listed the bare bones weight, which does not include the isobutane/propane canister or liquid-fuel bottle, fuel pump (if required), or additional pots.
 Another exception are integrated systems like the MSR WindBurner, which factors its pot into the weight.

 In general, you can expect alternative-fuel stoves to be the lightest options, and liquid-fuel stoves to be the heaviest.
 Canister stoves—especially non-integrated canisters models like the 2-ounce Snow Peak LiteMax—are truly a happy medium in terms of weight.
-In choosing the right system for you, it comes down to priorities: you’ll nearly always be sacrificing something—convenience, speed, durability, cold-weather performance, etc.—when you shave ounces.
+In choosing the right system for you, it comes down to priorities: You’ll nearly always be sacrificing something—convenience, speed, durability, cold-weather performance, etc.—when you shave ounces.
 That said, every model here on our list is what we consider light and packable enough for backpacking.
-Even a relatively heavy design like the 1-pound-2-ounce MSR Reactor 1.7L is still reasonable and well worth its weight at high elevations or in the extreme cold.
+Even a relatively heavy design like the 1-pound-5-ounce MSR Reactor 2.5L is still reasonable and well worth its weight at high elevations or in the extreme cold.

 Backpacking stove (in hand)

-Modern canister stoves can weigh 3 ounces or less
+Modern canister stoves can weigh 3 ounces or less | Credit: Jason Hummel

 Boil Time and Stove Efficiency

 From a quick glance at our table above, you’ll see that boil times vary dramatically between models, ranging from around 2-3 minutes per liter of water to 10+ for wood-burning and alcohol stoves.
-In general, the numbers correlate very closely with the type of fuel: as we mentioned, integrated canister stoves are very efficient heaters with their all-in-one designs, while non-integrated canister models leave more of the flame exposed but still typically hover in the 3- to 5-minute range.
+In general, the numbers correlate very closely with the type of fuel: As we mentioned, integrated canister stoves are very efficient heaters with their all-in-one designs, while non-integrated canister models leave more of the flame exposed but still typically hover in the 3- to 5-minute range.
 Multi-fuel options like the MSR WhisperLite Universal and XGK EX are also pretty efficient, although boil time varies depending on which type of fuel you’re using (for example, kerosene takes considerably longer to boil than white gas).
 And at the extremely slow end of the spectrum are designs like the wood-burning Solo Stove Lite, Solo Stove Alcohol Burner, and Esbit Pocket Stove tablets.

 All that said, these times were measured in laboratory settings with no wind or adverse conditions, both of which can significantly impact boiling speed.
 In other words, while the MSR WindBurner has a fairly middling advertised boil time of 4.5 minutes, it may beat the Jetboil Flash—which boasts a boil time of around 3.5 minutes per liter but has more of the stove exposed—in blustery weather.
 And again, at high altitudes or in extreme cold, propane/isobutane canisters can stop working entirely.
 Other factors to consider are pot support height, the amount of flame protection, windscreen coverage, etc. In the end, it’s important to consider your objectives and what kind of performance you need.
 If you backpack exclusively in fair weather, a non-integrated canister stove or alternative-fuel option is a viable choice.
 If you get out year-round and especially at altitude, a remote canister stove (especially a multi-fuel option) will be more reliable, regardless of the advertised times.